scrapy/scrapy/docs/topics/jobs.rst

 Request serialization
 ---------------------

-Requests must be serializable by the `pickle` module, in order for persistence to work, so you should make sure that your requests are serializable.
+Requests must be serializable by the :mod:`pickle` module, in order for persistence to work, so you should make sure that your requests are serializable.

 The most common issue here is to use ``lambda`` functions on request callbacks that can't be persisted.